Authored by the expert who managed and guided the team behind the Italy Property Pack

 What places are the smartest $200k buys in Turin as of 2026?

-As of early 2026, the smartest neighborhoods to buy at $200k in Turin include San Donato, Parella, Borgo San Paolo, Cenisia, Santa Rita, and Lingotto, where you get solid residential value without overpaying for prestige.
+As of early 2026, the smartest neighborhoods to buy at the $200k level (about €170,000) in Turin are San Donato, Parella, Borgo San Paolo, Cenisia, Pozzo Strada, Santa Rita, and Lingotto, because they sit in the pricing sweet spot between cheap-but-risky and expensive-but-premium.

 What can I buy with $300k in Turin in 2026?